webplatform/docs/html/elements/fieldset/index.md

 Typically, the browser draws a box around the containing elements of every fieldset.
 This border can be disabled via CSS <code>border: none;</code> The border contains the legend by default.
 See [[html/elements/legend|'''legend''']] for details.

 ===Nesting fieldsets===
 It’s also possible and in certain use cases pretty useful to nest fieldsets.
-See Example above.
 |Import_Notes=
 }}
 {{Related_Specifications_Section